Image

 Phase 2

-• The study lasts for 2 years with a follow-up period of 3 years.
+• The study lasts 3 years with several follow-up tests.

 Study details